Story of Simone and Gubbio's Small Welcome fr - Story of Simone and Gubbio's Small Welcome fr

 Agrégateur de contenus

 Sometimes what makes an itinerary unique is not just the landscape beauty of places or the perfect organization of the route, but the humanity and sensitivity of people you meet, who help those nearby, offering their work and willingness, and opening their heart.

 This is the story of Simone and Gubbio's Small Welcome (PiccolAccoglienza), a project started in 2013, aiming to help and support pilgrims walking along the St. Francis Way.
 "It all started in March 2013 – Simone, who coordinates the Gubbio Small Welcome group of about 15 people, tells us – when we created with Gubbio's dioceses the Office for the Pastoral Care of Leisure, Pilgrimages, Tourism and Sport.
 We quickly realized that pilgrimage was a very wide and extraordinary world and therefore we developed our project.
 Gubbio Small Welcome was launched on 1st March 2014."

 At the beginning, supporting pilgrims meant providing mainly technical information, but the activity soon widened to include other services.

-For information about Francis' itinerary: www.francescosways.com
+For information about the St. Francis Way: www.francescosways.com